Population B + C · Inside the system

 Red Flags in a Support at Home Service Agreement

 In short: Your service agreement is the legal document that governs everything your provider does — what they deliver, what you pay, and what your rights are if something goes wrong.
-You have up to 90 days to sign it, and your services continue in the meantime.
-You do not need to sign immediately.
+If your parent is transitioning from a Home Care Package, they have up to 90 days to sign — and services continue in the meantime.
+New participants sign before or on the day services start.
+Either way, you do not need to sign under pressure.
 Under the Aged Care Rules 2025, no provider can charge an exit fee, lock you in, or charge more than 10% of your quarterly budget in care management fees.
 This guide explains what to look for, what to refuse, and what to do if something is already wrong.

-The following clauses are either prohibited under Support at Home or directly breach the Aged Care Rules 2025.
-Do not sign an agreement that contains any of them.
-Ask the provider to remove the clause and send a corrected version.
+The clauses below are either prohibited under Support at Home or directly breach the rules.
+Do not sign an agreement that contains any of them — ask the provider to remove the clause and send a corrected version.
+Reviewing the agreement is one step in the wider job of choosing and managing an aged care provider, and a bad agreement is often the first sign you have the wrong one.

 Any exit fee